Your cart looks a little empty!Continue Shopping

 The fermentation process also directly impacts the sugar content in wine.
 During this phase of wine production, the sugars in the grape juice are converted into alcohol.
 If fermentation is stopped early before all the sugars are converted, you end up with more residual sugar and therefore a sweeter wine.
 If fermenting continues until completion, there will be less residual sugar, thus creating a drier wine.

 Good to know: When looking for low-carb wine, always opt for dry wine.
-There are many dry red wines, white wines, rosé wines, and sparkling wines, including Usual Wines, which have zero grams of sugar (and zero additives or preservatives).
+There are many dry red wines, white wines, rosé wines, and sparkling wines, including Usual Wines, which have zero grams of sugar.

 It's worth noting that many winemakers use additives, including added sugars, flavors, and preservatives like sulfites.
 Chaptalization involves adding sugar to wine to increase its alcohol content, which can also affect the carbs in wine.